swakkhar/iPHLoc-ES/README.md

 ## installation:

-no installation needed. following prerequisite are required to run the software. just download the files in a folder or download the iPHLoc-ES.tar.gz file and extract it into your local directory
+No installation needed.
+Just download the files in a folder or download the iPHLoc-ES.tar.gz file and extract it into your local directory. following prerequisite are required to run the software:

 1. install python 3.4 or latest version
 2. install following python packages: